NAB Foreign Currency Account - Onshore

 (ii) Pounds sterling (GBP);

-1.12 You will pay NAB's standard account service fees, the nature and amount of which are detailed in NAB's brochure 'International Trade Services - a guide to Fees and Charges' available from NAB at any time, and NAB may debit the account with those fees unless otherwise agreed.
+1.12 You will pay NAB’s standard account fees, the nature and amount of which are detailed in NAB’s brochures ‘Personal Banking Fees and Charges Guide’, or ‘Business Banking Fees - A guide to fees and charges’, available from NAB at any time, and NAB may debit the account with those fees unless otherwise agreed.

 1.13 NAB will make any necessary conversion of such fees from Australian dollars to the currency of account at a rate of exchange which is set on a six monthly basis.